Savio's Mental Model

 - a Status (Untriaged, Under Consideration, Planned, In Progress, Shipped, Won't Do)

-- one or many Themes.
-A Theme is a way to group Feature Requests together.
+- one or many Tags.
+A tag is a way to group Feature Requests together.
 They could be things like "Lower Churn", "Increase Activation", "Quality of Life Features", etc.

 - a Priority and Effort (none / low / medium / high)